What Is Normal Aging? Signs & Changes

 • Feel drowsy

-Is weight gain a part of normal ageing?
+Is weight gain a part of normal aging?

 Yes, weight gain is a part of normal aging.
 This is because with age your metabolism slows down and muscle mass decreases